nesyconf/nesy2025/callforpapers.md

 NeSy is the premier annual conference of the research community working on neurosymbolic AI, integrating symbolic and neural approaches to learning, reasoning, and problem-solving in AI.
 Accepted papers of NeSy 2025 will be published in a volume of [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/).

+Please contact [organisers@nesyconf.org](mailto:organisers@nesyconf.org) for any questions about submissions.

 ## Relevant Dates

 ### Full and Short Paper Submissions (Main Round)